manaakiwhenua/agent_template/README.md

 #### The world map

 The world map tracks the current state of the model, with displayed data set with the `map-color` and `map-label` selectors.
-The `replot` button will update this plot if `map-color` or `map-layer`, otherwise the plot is updated every model step.
+The `replot` button will update this plot if `map-color` or `map-layer` are changed, otherwise the plot is updated every model step.

-The plotting options are defined in [computed quantities](#computed-quantities)
+The plotting options are defined in more detail in [computed quantities](#computed-quantities).

 | Selection     | Description                                                    |
 |---------------|----------------------------------------------------------------|